mucool7/Pizzeria/README.md

 1. After Cloning repository and navigate to Client=>pizzeria and run code . to open vscode with project.
 2. Navigate to Client\pizzeria\src\app\Shared\Providers\http.service.ts file and open it on vscode.
 3. update END_POINT with the port no which is used by your api project.
+4. npm install to install all the packages
-4. ng serve command to run the app.
+5. ng serve command to run the app on localhost:4200.